Vacation rentals in Deadwood

 Founded in 1876, this Black Hills South Dakota town began as a lawless Gold Rush camp populated by miners, muleskinners, gunslingers, and gamblers.
 All these misfits and miscreants crowded into the narrow, rocky, ponderosa pine-fletched gorge, and eventually packing it with Victorian mansions.
 Small wonder Deadwood eventually became the first community honored by a National Historic Landmark designation.
 But after the boom came the bust, and Deadwood nearly decayed into a ghost town.
 In 1989, officials legalized gambling, however, and plowed money and effort into historic preservation.
 Today, visitors can see re-enactments of Wild Bill Hickok’s assassination in a sawdust-floored saloon.
 Lore says he was gunned down playing poker with a fistful of aces and eights, now called the Dead Man’s Hand.
 Visit his grave and sharp-shooter Calamity Jane’s at Mount Moriah Cemetery.

-Top things to do in Deadwood
+What are the top things to do in Deadwood?

 Art Alley